 Field of child culture studies

-Through both actual practice and literature and surveys from many different perspectives, we are conducting research concerning cultural issues that affect children, such as expressive activities or cultural assets and cultural facilities for children.
+Through both actual practice and literature and surveys from many different perspectives, we are researching cultural issues that affect children, such as expressive activities or cultural assets and cultural facilities for children.
 Starting with literary criticism of children's literature and picture books, we study issues of marketing to children and media franchising in children's culture and life history.
-Additionally, through actual practice, we deepen our understanding of the physical expressive activities and music and modeling included in children's play that cultivate their sensitivity.
+Additionally, through actual practice, we deepen our understanding of the physical expressive activities and music and modeling included in children's play that cultivates their sensitivity.

 Graduate School of Home Economics